AkkiSaysChill/AkkiSaysChill/README.md

 I'm a passionate learner and developer.
 Here are a few things about me:

-- 🌱 I'm currently learning Unity using C# and TypeScript.
+- 🌱 I'm currently learning Unity C# and TypeScript.
 - 🔧 I enjoy building tools for penetration testing.
 - 🎮 Currently working on a game project.